Save some tax green by going greener at home

 A major part of this new law deals with clean energy, including two amended tax credits for energy efficient home improvements and residential clean energy equipment.

 Energy Efficient Home Improvement Credit: This tax break has been around for years, but now provides a larger tax benefit.
 Before the IRAct, this credit was called the Nonbusiness Energy Property Credit.
-It also had a lifetime limit of $500 in tax savings, which applies to applicable changes made through Dec.
+It also had a lifetime limit of $500 in tax savings, which applied to applicable changes made through Dec.
 31, 2022.

 The IRAct renamed and expanded the now-dubbed Energy Efficient Home Improvement Credit so that it is worth up to $1,200 per year for qualifying changes made from Jan.
 1, 2023, through Dec.
 31, 2032.